 This Chocolate coconut slices recipe is for all you chocolate addicts (including me) out there.
-It is a thick layer of chocolate biscuit, topped with a spreadable like chocolate cocoa icing.
-How divinely delicious does that sound ?
+Made up of a chocolate base topped with chocolate cocoa frosting,need I say more?
 If you love chocolate as much as I do, then this recipe is a real keeper.

 Press the into the greased and lined pan, and smooth the surface with the back of a spoon.
 Bake for 20 minutes.
-Leave to cool in the tin.
+Leave to cool completely in the pan before frosting.

-To make the icing, sift 1¼ cups icing sugar and 2 tablespoons cocoa powder.
+To make the frosting, sift 1¼ cups powdered sugar and 2 tablespoons of unsweetened cocoa powder.

-Add 30g softened butter or margarine and 2 teaspoons hot water.
+Add 2 Tablespoons /30g softened butter and 2 teaspoons hot water.

 Avoid adding more water.
-This will result in the icing becoming runny and will not have that spreadable and matt consistency.
-Stir the icing until smooth.
+This will result in the frosting becoming too thin and will not have that spreadable and matt consistency.
+Stir the frosting until smooth.

-Toast about a ¼ cup of desiccated coconut in a pan on medium heat.
+Toast about a ¼ cup of unsweetened shredded coconut in a dry skillet on medium heat.
 Toast for about 1 minute, stirring constantly to ensure that the coconut does not burn.
-Remove from heat and empty the toasted coconut onto a dry, clean plate.
+Remove from heat and empty the toasted coconut onto a dry plate.

-Using the paper, lift from the tin and spread with icing.
-Sprinkle with toasted coconut.
+Using the paper, lift the completely cooled baked base from the pan and spread with frosting Sprinkle with toasted shredded coconut.
 Cut into pieces and serve.

 These slices can be stored for up to 3 days in an airtight container.